renatalantos/Battleship-in-Python/README.md

 # Deployment

-The site was deployed to GitHub pages.
+The site was deployed to Heroku.
 The steps to deploy are as follows:
+As I didn't add any dependencies, I didn't need to update the requirements.txt file and didn't need to add a Configvar in Heroku.

 1. In the GitPod Workspace I made sure that everything is saved.
 2. In the Terminal window I added all my files by using git add . .
-2. In the Terminal window I queued my files using git commit -m "Meaningful, descriptive note"
+3. In the Terminal window I queued my files using git commit -m "Meaningful, descriptive note"
-3. In the Terminal window I typed git push to push my updated files into GitHub.
+4. I used git push to push my files into GitHub.
-4. In GitHub I selected my repository name from the dropdown window.
-5. I navigated to the Settings tab on the right hand side (above Green Gipod button).
+5. I created a Heroku account on the Heroku.com site.
-6. On the Settings page I navigated to GitHub Pages.
-7. I clicked on the Check out here! link after the message: Pages settings now has its own dedicated tab!
-8. This took me to the next page GitHub Pages.
+6. In Heroku, I clicked on Create a New App option.
+7. I named my app and typed it in lowercase, separating the words with dashes (-).
+I made sure that it is not taken by someone else and is unique.
+I entered the region and ignored the Add to pipeline option.
+8. I clicked on Create App.
+9. On the next page, from the Settings section in the toolbar, I clicked on Add buildpacks on the right to add further dependencies.
+10. From Buildpack, I selected python first and clicked on Add.
+11. I clicked on Add buildpacks again and selected nodejs and clicked on Add.
+12. I made sure that python is displayed on top and nodejs underneath and not the other way around.
-9. Under Source I selected branch **Master** from the **None**, **extensions** and **Master** options.
+13. Next I selected the Deploy section from the toolbar.
-10. From the folders beside branch I selected /(root) from /(root) and /docs.
+14. From the options, which application to connect to, I selected GitHub.
+Other options were Heroku Git and Container Registry.
+15. Next I clicked on Connect to GithHub.
+This prompted me to search for a Repository Name in GitHub.
+16. I selected my current project, Battleship-in-Python.
+17. When it was found, I clicked on Connect.
+18. I scrolled down the page and saw two options: Enable Automatic Deploys and Deploy Branch.
+19. First I selected Enable Automatic Deploys so that my GitHub changes are transferred to Heroku.
+I knew this worked because the button faded out and displayed 'Disable Automatic Deploys'
-11. Next I clicked save.
+20. Next I clicked on Deploy Branch to initialize deployment.
+21. The app was being built by installing the necessary files and dependencies.
+22. Finally, a message was displayed: 'Your app was successfully deployed.'
+23. I clicked on View underneath the message.
+24. This brought up the console in Heroku and my code was running straight away without my prompting it to do so.
+25. My program was running fine.
+26. I restarted it by clicking on Run Program.
+27. It was working as expected.
-12. My live site was deployed a few minutes later under [the following link:](https://renatalantos.github.io/Embrace-support-group/)
+28. My live site was deployed a few minutes later under [Heroku link:](https://battleship-in-python.herokuapp.com/)

+Also, the link to my GitHub repository is [GitHub link](https://github.com/renatalantos/Battleship-in-Python)

 # Acknowledgements